Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 In this session, the current status of efforts related to digital tools to promote clinical trials was introduced.

 PMDA introduced that ICH E7 is being revised to accommodate the diversification of clinical trials, and that distributed clinical trials (DCT) were also mentioned in the revision.
 Basically, subjects need to visit the hospital to undergo testing, but the COVID-19 epidemic has restricted medical care, which has led to digital-based DCTs, and online medical care and wearable devices have made it possible to reduce the frequency of visits.
-He stated that he expects that in the future, by maximizing the advantages of both face-to-face and remote services, and by optimizing their combination according to the clinical trial design, efficient and effective clinical trials will be possible.
+He stated that he expects that in the future, by maximizing the advantages of both face-to-face and remote services and combining them optimally according to the clinical trial design, efficient and effective clinical trials will become possible.

 TFDA introduced the use of SNS for patient registration, the fact that all clinical trials that have been started are registered in a database so that they can be searched by anyone, and the fact that digitization is being promoted as needed, starting with simple processes and processes that do not affect the safety assurance of trial subjects.
 He stated that clinical trials using digital tools in Taiwan have just started, but that he would like to promote close cooperation with related parties to build a better clinical trial system for many participants and medical institutions.